-Emerging Risk Description Owner Executive Committee responsible for oversight Data & model risk (including change management) The risk that Castle Trust Bank is unable to operate, takes inappropriate decisions or otherwise incurs losses due to deficiencies in internal or third- party models, data, system changes and / or reporting.
-CFO & CTOO EWRC
+Emerging Risk Description Owner Executive Committee responsible for oversight Data & model risk (including change management) The risk that Castle Trust Bank is unable to operate, takes inappropriate decisions or otherwise incurs losses due to deficiencies in internal or third-party models, data, system changes and / or reporting.
+CFO CTOO CRO EWRC

-Exposure Key developments to the Risk Management Framework in respect of Emerging Risks Castle Trust Bank is exposed to data and model risk in multiple areas of operations with the greatest exposure in financial and regulatory reporting, prudential risk management and automated decisioning in respect of Omni credit risk.
+Castle Trust Bank is exposed to data and model risk in multiple areas of operations with the greatest exposure in financial and regulatory reporting, prudential risk management and automated decisioning in respect of Omni credit risk.

 The risk is classified as emerging primarily due to the continued evolution and growth of the business.
-In particular: increased diversity / complexity of product set; increased reliance upon complex models due to the requirements of IFRS 9; evolution of customer strategies and data requirements necessitating manual workarounds; continued expansion of technology estate, reliance upon 3rd parties and deployment of third-party integrations increases Project to harmonise data repositories and data interrogation tools across the bank commenced 2021 with first phase completed.
-Policy agreed and project to identify and standardize controls across all End User Computing Applications commenced 2021.
-All 3rd Parties subject to diligence in respect of data compliance and overall suitability; extra resource deployed to Risk Function to take ownership of certain key models.
+In particular: increased diversity / complexity of product set; increased reliance upon complex models due to the requirements of IFRS 9; evolution of customer strategies and data requirements necessitating manual workarounds; continued expansion of technology estate, reliance upon 3rd parties and deployment of third-party integrations increases complexity and downstream impact of change.